lsst-sqre/sqr-106/index.md

 It just uses `docker buildx` with tags for multiple registries, and the `docker buildx build` stage handles the pushes.

-### Manipulating Image Tags

-One thing that is not apparent but is a consequence of the matrixed, parallelized approach plus the `docker manifest` step, is that we are now creating three times as many tags.
-For each tag we really want (e.g. `tickets-DM-52589`), we create (in the matrixed build step) both `tickets-DM-52589-amd64` and `tickets-DM-52589-arm64` and push those to the registry.
-The `tickets-DM-52589` tag is created by the `docker manifest` step that stitches together the two architecture-specific tags into a generic tag.

-This required some work in [Nublado](https://github.com/lsst-sqre/nublado) in order to hide the architecture-specific tags from the JupyterHub spawner menu.

 ## Instantiation